cmake-basis/BASIS/doc/site/standard/fhs.rst

                                           further details.
 ``tags/<project>-<version>/``             Tagged release version of the project.
 The reason for
-                                          including the project name in the name of the tagged branch is, that revision control systems often use the last URL part as name for the directory to which the URL's content is checked out or exported if no name for this directory is specified explicitly.
+                                          including the project name in the name of the tagged branch is, that SVN uses the last URL part as name for the directory to which the URL's content is checked out or exported to if no name for this directory is specified.

-                                          In case of Subversion, the following command will export the released software to a new directory underneath the current working directory named ``<project>-<version>``.

-                                              ``svn export <url>/tags/<project>-<version>``

 =======================================   ========================================================

 See the :doc:`/howto/branch-and-release` guide for details on how to create